“What are the top five questions to ask yourself when working on personal development?”

 I want to know the leading questions to ask about personal development and finding one’s purpose.
 When the interest is in personal growth, what are the major questions that people ask and especially women?

-This question really piqued my interest because only last week, following a super training session, the women were asking a similar question.
+Her question really caught my interest because only last week, following a super training session, the women were asking a similar question.